Disney Channel (Latin America): Former programming blocks

-Block that consisted of the selection of three films already preselected by the channel through audience voting.
+It was a block that consisted of the selection of three films already preselected by the channel through audience voting.
 The winning film was broadcast on the last Sunday of the month.
 Previously, two voting methods were promoted, which were through SMS messages and online voting on the official Disney Channel website.
 Later, only the use of the official website as a voting site was promoted.
-Since August 2017, the block was removed from the channel.
+In August 2017, the block was removed from the channel.